Nižný Žipov: History

 In historical records the village was first mentioned in 1221.
+It was part of the Kingdom of Hungary and the family seat of the Isép (Isépy) family.
+Since the Treaty of Trianon, it has belonged to Czechoslovakia, and since 1993 to Slovakia.

 Geography

-The village lies at an altitude of 133 metres and covers an area of 17.071 km².
+The village lies at an altitude of 133 metres and covers an area of 17.071 km2.

 It has a population of about 1350 people.

+Population

 Ethnicity

 The village is about 96% Slovak and 4% Gypsy.

 Facilities

 The village has a public library and a football pitch.